QuickWrite/log2csv/README.md

 A simple log to CSV parsing system

-> [!IMPORTANT]
-> This project is still in it's infancy.
-It currently does not work.
->
-> And many things can and will change.

 ## Usage

 The program uses a `<name>.l2c` file to configure the way the log parser should work. <br />